monagarg/conference_central_app/ConferenceCentral_Complete/README.md

 ## Design Choices
 1. Task 1: Add Sessions to a Conference
 	Created a Session class with the following parameters: name, conferenceId, highlights, speaker, duration, typeOfSpeaker, date and startTime.
-The conferenceId parameter contains the webSafeKey for the conference to which the session belongs.
+As there is a speaker associated with every session, speaker is added as one of the Session parameters.
+If in future, there are multiple speakers associated with a session, then this can be extended to a list.
+Also, if in future, a speaker is associated with multiple sessions, then a Speaker class can be created to avoid storing the same speaker with different sessions.

 	getConferenceSessions: implemented a query of Session kind that compares the given conference with the conferenceId and returns all the sessions.

-	getConferenceSessionsByType: implemented a query of Session kind that compares the given conference with the conferenceId and return all the Sessions associated with that conference.
-After that, created a filter that filters the sessions based on the Type provided by the user.
+	getConferenceSessionsByType: implemented a query of Session kind that compares the given conference and type, and it returns all the Sessions associated with that conference.

 	getSessionsBySpeaker: implemented a query of kind Session that compares the speaker property with the speaker provided by the user and returns all the sessions given by that speaker.

 2. Task 2: Add Sessions to User Wishlist
-	Created a WishList class which contains userId (email id of the user) and sessionId (webSafeKey of the session).

-	getSessionsInWishlist: created a query to obtain all the wishlists for the logged-in user using the ancestor query.
-And then created a query to obtain the session objects from the wishlists and returned all the sessions that the user is interested in.
+	Added a list (sessionKeysInWishList) of Session keys in the Profile class.
+This field stores the user's sessions wishlist.
+As user's profile already contains all the data associated with the user, I believe adding a new list and storing the wishlist sessions within the profile is the best place to manage this wishlist.

 ## Task 3
 Two additional queries
-1. List all sessions which are scheduled on the given day
+1. getSessionsByDay: list all sessions which are scheduled on the given day.
-2. List all sessions which are scheduled less than the given duration
+2. getSessionsByDuration: list all sessions which are scheduled between the given minimum and maximum duration.

+## Task 4
+A user might only be able to attend the conference on a particular day and would like to see all the sessions scheduled on a particular day of the conference. getSessionsByDay query solves this problem and returns all the sessions scheduled on a particular day of the conference.

+A user is only interested in attending a few sessions which are scheduled for not more than 2 hours. getSessionsByDuration query will return the sessions which are scheduled between the given duration.

 ## Setup Instructions